dfrho/graphql-github/README.md

 ![app screenshot](./public/screenShot.png)

-With poor form validation and a very basic front-end, this is still a great practice application for building GraphQL applications, based on Robin Wierich's [The Road to GraphQL](https://roadtoreact.com/course-details?courseId=THE_ROAD_TO_GRAPHQL).
+With poor form validation and a very basic front-end, this is still a great practice application for learning GraphQL under-the-hood while understanding the value of a GraphQL library like Apollo.
+Mainly because we're not using a GraphQL library to interact with the server but rather axios and regular HTTP requests, and we're not cacheing results yet.
+This project is based on Robin Wierich's [The Road to GraphQL](https://roadtoreact.com/course-details?courseId=THE_ROAD_TO_GRAPHQL).

-Given the API key, the app assumes the user is a GitHub user and can search for organization and repo combinations.
+The app assumes the user is a GitHub user and can search for organization and repo combinations.
 Features include

 -   default display of five most recent open issues,
 -   pagination,